 One of the items she cooked often, and I enjoyed very much, are Knedle, or Potato Balls.
-These are very quick to prepare, require few basic ingredients, and are quite versatile for serving plain with butter and sauteed onions, with tomato sauce, or even filled with fruit and served as an appetizer, or dessert (see TIP below this post).
+These are very quick to prepare, require few basic ingredients, and are quite versatile for serving plain with butter and sauteed onions, with tomato sauce, or even filled with fruit and served as an appetizer or dessert.

-Today, I selected to make them plain, and serve them with a clear chicken broth.
-For a quick meal, you can use a ready made broth.
+Today, I selected to make them plain, to be served chicken broth.
+For a quick meal, you can use a ready-made broth.

 - 1 1/2 cup potatoes, cooked and mashed (3-4 potatoes, or leftovers are great)

 - 1/4 tsp. salt

 - 1/8 tsp. black pepper

 - 1/4 tsp. garlic powder (optional)